-When my students arrived for their first lecture, I would always start by giving them 10 minutes to write down an answer to the question - what is forensic psychology?
+When my students arrived for their first lecture, I would always begin by giving them a few minutes to write down an answer to the question - what is forensic psychology?
 (Before reading on, why not jot down your answer).

-I did this because despite the fact every undergraduate psychology student chose to do the course, not one of them came to see me in advance to ask what is was about.
+I did this because despite the fact that nearly every undergraduate psychology student chose to do my forensic psychology course, not one of them came to see me in advance to ask what is was about.

-Now bear in mind students chose their courses well in advance of the start date, and to make an informed choice they were strongly advised to speak to the lecturer running the courses they were interested in.
+Now bear in mind students chose their courses weeks before the start date, and to help them make an informed choice they were strongly advised to speak to the lecturer running the courses that they were interested in.
 So why the no show?

-What I didn't mention, however, is that after about 2 minutes I would ask for their attention and apologize for forgetting to tell them that they weren't allowed to use the words serial killers, criminal profiling or silence of the lambs in their answer.
+Now, I mentioned I would give students a short time to write down an answer to the question what is forensic psychology but what I didn't mention, is that after a couple of minutes I would ask for their attention and apologize for forgetting to tell them that they weren't allowed to make any reference to serial killers, the film 'Silence of the lambs,' criminal profilers or the TV series 'Criminal Minds' in their answer.

 It was usually as this point that most of the writing in the lecture theatre stopped.
 If you're thinking I would have stopped writing as well, please contain your disappointment and don't rush off just yet.